-- In a heavy saucepan whisk the flour and milk together and cook over medium heat, stirring constantly until smooth and thick, about 10 - 14 minutes.
+- In a heavy saucepan whisk the flour and sugar together than slowly whisk in the milk.
+Cook this mixture over medium heat, stirring constantly until smooth and thick, about 10 - 14 minutes.

 - Remove from heat and transfer to a bowl.
 Place a piece of plastic over the mixture.
 Let the mixture cool completely, about 30 - 45 minutes in the fridge This will be thick like pudding.

-- Beat the sugar and butter for about 5 minutes until fluffy, then add the vanilla.
+- Beat the butter and vanilla for about 5 minutes until fluffy.